 Store your sausage spices in an airtight jar out of direct sunlight.
 Use within 2-3 months.

-Note: You can lightly toast the fennel and peppercorns to release the flavours.
+Note: You can dry toast the fennel seeds and peppercorns to release even more of their flavours.
 See the grinding page for step-by-step info and photos on this easy and recommended cooking technique.
 (Link opens in new window)

 Hawayij - The